geb/geb/doc/manual/src/chapters/080-javascript.md

 ## Waiting

 Geb provides some convenient methods for _waiting_ for a certain condition to be true.
-This is useful for testing pages using AJAX or timers.
+This is useful for testing pages using AJAX, timers or effects.

 The `waitFor` methods are provided by the [`WaitingSupport`](api/geb-core/geb/waiting/WaitingSupport.html) mixin.
 These methods take various parameters that determine how long to wait for the given closure to return a true object according to the Groovy Truth, and how long to wait in between invoking the closure again.